c0hen/c0hen/kvm.md

 Default console speed is 9600 baud

-[Minicom](https://salsa.debian.org/minicom-team/minicom) is also an easy to use serial communication program.
+[Minicom](https://salsa.debian.org/minicom-team/minicom) is an easy to use serial communication program.

 ```sh
 minicom -D /dev/ttyS0